Student loan overpayments

 Yet it's also possible to voluntarily pay extra money towards your student loan, via a one-off or regular monthly payment.

-How to check if you've overpaid and reclaim
+How to reclaim if you've overpaid your student loan

-If you don't have these and think you may have overpaid, it's still worth giving it a go, though it may take longer.
+When you get through, explain your situation and ask to reclaim the money you're owed.
+To make the process smoother, before ringing see if you can dig out any old payslips, your payroll number, and/or your PAYE reference number.
+If you don't have these and think you may have overpaid, it's still worth giving it a go - though it may take longer.

 Quick questions